Kwon Mina: 2015–2017: Continued solo activities

 On February 26, 2015, Kwon appeared in the music video for solo singer Shade's song "Bad".
 In May, Kwon made her debut as an MC with Y-Star's variety show Gourmet Road.
 In August, she was appointed as co-MC on Weekly Idol with Apink's Hayoung and VIXX's N, starting from September 2.
 On September 9, Kwon and Nam Joo-hyuk appeared in the music video for solo singer Kangnam's song "Chocolate".
 On December 5, she joined the cast of the KBS weekend drama All About My Mom, starting from episode 33.
 She played Go Aeng-doo, a pretty and innocent, yet mysterious young lady.

 In March 2016, Kwon starred in the seven-part web drama Click Your Heart, produced by her agency FNC Entertainment, where she played a cheerful, but clumsy, 18-year-old high school student who forms friendships and love triangles with four boys.
 In 2017, she has been cast in the remake of 1986's horror movie Woman's Wail, and in the hospital drama Hospital Ship as a nurse.
 She compiled an essay collection of quotes and wisdom that are personally meaningful to her titled Stars Don't Lose Their Way at Night that was published on November 1, 2017.

 Kwon won the Hallyu Star Award at the 10th Korea Drama Awards for her role in Hospital Ship.

 2018–present: Continued success, group departure and label changes

 In February 2018, it was revealed that Kwon will also join the cast of KBS weekday drama Queen of Mystery 2 as police officer Shin Na-ra.
 The same year, she was cast in the web drama Wind-Bell and in Loss Time Life, the remake of a Japanese drama of the same name.

 On May 13, 2019, Kwon left AOA after deciding not to renew her contract with FNC Entertainment, in order to pursue her acting career.

 On July 1, 2019, it was announced that Kwon had signed with O& Entertainment.

 In 2020, she left O& Entertainment and signed with Woori Actors.

 On September 26, 2020, Kwon left the agency.

+On November 28, 2025, Kwon signed a contract with Moden Berry Korea.